Last updated: June 2025

 It Weakened My Nails

 My nails have never been the strongest, but they weren’t that bad.
-They used to break quite a bit and that never allowed me to have long nails – which I didn’t mind.
 However, every time I got acrylic, dip powder, or even gel, my nails were very weak and twice as likely to break… it took them a month after getting the powder removed to heal and get to how they were before.

 Dip Powder Dehydrates Nails

-Dip powder manicures are better than acrylic but they’re still damaging.
-There are no long-term effects of dip powder manicures, however, there is a temporary effect and that is that it dehydrates the nails.
+There are no long-term effects of dip powder manicures, however, a temporary effect is that it dehydrates the nails.

 Removing the gel, acrylic, or dip powder nails is not easy.
 The nails need to be soaked in acetone for 10 to 30 minutes.
 Acetone can strip the natural oils from the nails and the cuticles, leaving them prone to breakage and splitting.
 This can definitely have a long-term effect if used a lot over time.